#20 - One Thing Leads To Another

 Updated: Jun 16

 This is a different one and it's hard to describe what it is.

 It's an exploration of events, touching on the subjects of Zadie Smith's 'White Teeth', the hit US TV programme 'This Is Us' and exploring such themes as fate, coincidence & grief.
 I'm hoping you can simply press play & trust the unfolding story.

 This is the piece of writing I read out at the end.

-On came track 8, Some Riot, a song not the most engrossing, but certainly proof for me of the the album high bar of quality.
-Then, half way through, a certain lyric sends a bolt of electric down my spine, I’m literally pulled upright, my head engages as if it were previously half asleep.
+On came track 8, Some Riot, a song not the most engrossing, but certainly proof for me of this album's high bar of quality.
+Then, halfway through, a certain lyric sends a bolt of electricity down my spine, I’m literally pulled upright, my head engages as if it were previously half asleep.
 My whole body awakens as if it were previously just simply reigning in a lacklustre performance.
 There’s prickling on my neck and an authentic, clear sorrow inhabits my head.
 I have been catapulted into the present, my focus rooted firmly in the past.

 “I think when he’s drinking he’s drowning some riots.”

 My dad died in 2011.
 The official date of his death was boxing day.
 Hepatic failure and cirrhosis of the liver were the official causes of death, bought on by decades of mainly alcohol usage.